A geometric theory of zero area singularities in general relativity: Mass and capacity of ZAS

 To explain the third quantity above, we show that each surface $\Sigma_n$ is naturally a collection of ZAS (with respect to a new metric).
 Let $\Omega_n$ be the region enclosed by $\Sigma_n$, and let $\varphi_n$ be the unique $g$-harmonic function that vanishes on $\Sigma_n$ and tends to one at infinity.
 Then $\varphi_n^4 g$ is an asymptotically flat metric on the manifold $M \sm \Omega_n$.
 Moreover, $\Sigma_n$ is a collection of harmonically regular ZAS for this manifold.
 This construction is demonstrated in figure \ref{fig_approx}; essentially this process approximates any ZAS $\Sigma$ with a sequence of harmonically regular ZAS.
 By construction, $(g,\varphi_n)$ is a global harmonic resolution of $\Sigma_n$, so the regular mass of $\Sigma_n$ is computed in this resolution as

 where the unit normal $\nu$ and area form $dA$ are taken with respect to $g$.

-We will adopt the third candidate for our definition of mass; Proposition \ref{prop_masses_agree} and Corollary \ref{cor_masses_agree} will show it agrees with the regular mass for harmonically regular ZAS, and Proposition \ref{prop_local_mass_cap} will show it depends only on the local geometry near $\Sigma$.
+We adopt the third candidate for our definition of mass; Proposition \ref{prop_masses_agree} and Corollary \ref{cor_masses_agree} show this definition agrees with the regular mass for harmonically regular ZAS, and Proposition \ref{prop_local_mass_cap} shows it depends only on the local geometry near $\Sigma$.
 The relationship between the third and first two candidates for the definition of mass is unknown; see section \ref{sec_alt_mass}.
 Another justification for our choice of the definition of mass is that it naturally gives a lower bound on the ADM mass of $(M,g)$ (see Theorem \ref{thm_zas_ineq_full}).
 It is currently unknown how to obtain such a lower bound in terms of the first two candidates for the mass of $\Sigma$.

 \begin{definition} Let $\Sigma = \partial M$ be zero area singularities of $(M,g)$.
 The \textbf{mass} of $\Sigma$ is